 - Next Tier Concepts, Inc., B-406620.3, 2012 WL 6951484.
 Represented Emagine IT, Inc. in successfully defending a $30 million GSA 8(a) STARS II GWAC award for IT services against a myriad of protest allegations filed at GAO.

 - FirstLine Transportation Security, Inc. before both the GAO and the U.S. Court of Federal Claims to successfully protest the award by the Transportation Security Administration of a multiyear Screening Partnership Program contract for the Kansas City Airport.

-- Conducted a multi-jurisdictional internal investigation for leading international professional services firm.
+- Conducted a multi-jurisdictional internal investigation regarding allegations of improper bid preparation and submission for leading international professional services firm.

 - Secured multimillion dollar arbitration awards from the American Arbitration Association, JAMS, and the International Chamber of Commerce, including awards of fees and costs for pursuing arbitral decisions.

 - Successfully litigated and settled complex CERCLA disputes, including those involving government ownership, operation, and control of World War II-era defense operations.